 The Commission issued a Report on the Implementation of the Public Utility Regulatory Policies Act of 1978 (PURPA), as required by Section 6v of PA 341 of 2016.
 This report describes the status of qualifying facilities (QFs) in the state, the current status of power purchase agreements (PPAs) for each QF, and the Commission’s efforts to comply with the requirements of PURPA.

-Awaiting final PURPA orders for seven utilities
+Awaiting final PURPA orders for five utilities

 PURPA TAC Reports